 Do Your Part to Stay Healthy

 One of the biggest things that you can do to help others at the moment, especially those in the high-risk groups and the vulnerable, is to make sure that you are taking care of your own health.
 We have been given the guidelines that we currently have for a reason, so it makes complete sense to adhere to them.
 If you feel unwell, especially with a cough, temperature, or a loss of smell or taste, then stay home.
 The others that you live with, if any, should also do the same.
 Some restrictions have been lifted, but if you head to the shops, restaurants, and pubs when even feeling the slightest bit unwell, then you could be spreading your germs to a number of people.
-Washing your hands regularly, distancing from others, and deep cleaning your home are all things that you can be doing, as well as wearing a mask when in public spaces.
+Washing your hands regularly, distancing from others, checking your temperature with the use of a Temperature Scanning Kiosk each time you visit an establishment, and deep cleaning your home are all things that you can be doing, as well as wearing surgical masks when in public spaces.